DoD Cyber Scholarship Program

 Available Degree Programs / Paths and Academic Start Dates

-For the DoD Cyber Scholarship Program for retention scholarship candidates, the following list of degree programs/paths are the only options through the DoD CySP.
-The DoD CySP does not offer scholarships to attend a school of choice or to pay for degree programs currently in progress.
-The DoD CySP will not pay for “like” degrees.
+For the DoD Cyber Service Academy Scholarship Program for retention scholarship candidates, the following list of degree programs/paths are the only options through the DoD CSA.
+The DoD CSA does not offer scholarships to attend a school of choice or to pay for degree programs currently in progress.
+The DoD CSA will not pay for “like” degrees.
 Individuals who already hold a degree Cyber, Information Technology, Information Assurance, Computer Science, or any other related technical field may apply but need to apply for the next level higher.
 Example: An applicant currently has a Master’s in Computer Science they would be eligible to apply for a PhD/Doctorate but not another Master’s Program.
 Additional information on the programs listed below can be found in follow-on sections of this document.

 • PhD: